 DEC provided the cost comparison required by N.C.
-Gen. Stat. § 62-172(b)(1)g. in witness Abernathy's DEC Exhibit 5, which was subsequently updated in Abernathy's DEC Rebuttal Exhibit 1.
-Abernathy DEC Rebuttal Exhibit 1 calculates both the total estimated net present value of costs to customers under the Storm Recovery Charges as well as the total cumulative costs to customers under the traditional cost recovery method.
-In addition, witness Abernathy included the aforementioned DEC First Stipulation assumptions in Abernathy DEC Rebuttal Exhibits 1-3, and explained in her testimony that the Company utilized the assumptions and adhered to the DEC First Stipulation in calculating its costs for the comparison.
+Gen. Stat. §-\62-\172(b)(1)g. in witness Abernathy's DEC Exhibit 5-, which was subsequently updated in Abernathy's DEC Rebuttal Exhibit 1.
+Abernathy DEC Rebuttal Exhibit 5\1 calculates both the total estimated net present value of costs to customers under the Storm Recovery Charges as well as the total cumulative costs to customers under the traditional cost recovery method.
+In addition, witness Abernathy included the aforementioned DEC SettlementFirst Stipulation assumptions in Abernathy DEC Rebuttal Exhibits 5-71-3, and explained in her testimony that the Company utilized the assumptions and adhered to the DEC SettlementFirst Stipulation in calculating its costs for the comparison.
 Therefore, as an initial matter, the Commission concludes that DEC has provided the necessary comparison required by N.C.
-Gen. Stat. § 62-172(b)(1)g. and properly adhered to the DEC First Stipulation.
+Gen. Stat. §-\62-\172(b)(1)g. and properly adhered to the DEC Settlement.
+First Stipulation.

-As shown in Abernathy DEC Rebuttal Exhibit 1, using the traditional method of cost recovery, the net present value of total retail costs to customers is approximately \$184.2 million assuming a 15-year bond period.
-Using the storm securitization method of cost recovery and recovering Storm Recovery Costs through the Storm Recovery Charge, the net present value of total retail costs to customers is approximately \$126.7 million assuming a 15-year bond period and approximately \$116.3 million assuming a 20-year bond period.
-This results in approximately \$57.5 million, or approximately 31.2 percent, in quantifiable benefits to customers assuming a 15-year bond period and approximately \$67.9 million, or approximately 36.9 percent, in quantifiable benefits to customers assuming a 20-year bond period.
-The calculation of the 15-year costs are detailed in Abernathy DEC Rebuttal Exhibits 1, 2, and 3 and the calculation of the 20-year costs are detailed in Abernathy Rebuttal Exhibits 4 and 5.
+As shown in Abernathy DEC Rebuttal Exhibit $\underline{51}$ , using the traditional method of cost recovery, the net present value of total retail costs to customers is approximately $\underline{5180184.2}$ million assuming a 15-year bond period.
+Using the storm securitization method of cost recovery and recovering Storm Recovery Costs through the Storm Recovery Charge, the net present value of total retail costs to customers is approximately $\underline{5122126.7}$ million-assuming a 15-year bond period.
+This results in approximately $\underline{51857.5}$ million, or approximately $\underline{32.031.2}$ percent, in quantifiable benefits to customers-assuming a 15-year bond period and approximately $\underline{56857.5}$ million, or approximately $\underline{32.031.2}$ percent, in quantifiable benefits to customers-assuming a 15-year bond period and approximately $\underline{50.9}$ million, or approximately $\underline{50.9}$ million, $\underline{50.9}$ million,

-Thus, the Commission finds that the issuance of the Storm Recovery Bonds and the imposition of the Storm Recovery Charges authorized by this Financing Order have a significant likelihood of providing quantifiable benefits to customers as compared to the costs that would have been incurred absent the issuance of Storm Recovery Bonds.
+Thus, we find the Commission finds that the issuance of the Storm Recovery Bonds and the imposition of the Storm Recovery Charges authorized by this Financing Order have a significant likelihood of providing quantifiable benefits to customers as compared to the costs that would have been incurred absent the issuance of Storm Recovery Bonds.